2 Reconnaissance Regiment

 This unit was established in Pretoria as 2 Reconnaissance Commando in 1974.
 It’s compliment comprised Operators and personnel who had retired from active military duty to pursue civilian careers, but who could be, and were willing to be, called up to perform Special Forces operations when such a need arose.

 The Regiment performed extremely well in all the operations in which it took part.
-This was especially significant as the Operators would be called up from their civilian occupations on very short notice, and would have to make the transformation from a civilian occupation in South Africa to performing Special Forces Operators functions in a war zone thousands of kilometres away in only a few days.
+This was especially significant as the Operators would be called up from their civilian occupations on very short notice, and would have to make the transformation from a civilian occupation in South Africa to performing Special Forces Operators functions in a remote war zone in only a few days.